MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-bar-chart.md

 >[!NOTE]
 >
->For the source code of a simple bar code that we will create in this tutorial, see [Simple bar code](https://github.com/blackleaden/PowerBI-visuals-sampleBarChart/tree/barChartTutorial).
->For the full source code of a bar code with more advanced features, including tool-tips, selection, and a context menu, see [PowerBI visuals sample bar chart](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart)
->
->To download and use these example, download the code as a zip file and open it in a new directory.
+> This tutorial uses version 5 of the [d3 JavaScript library](https://d3js.org/) to produce dynamic, interactive data visualizations.
+>If you didn't install this library as part of your setup, [install the D3 JavaScript library](environment-setup.md#d3-javascript-library) now.

 ### Create a development project

 >[!NOTE]
 >
-> This tutorial uses version 5 of the [d3 JavaScript library](https://d3js.org/) to produce dynamic, interactive data visualizations.
->If you didn't install this library as part of your setup, [install the D3 JavaScript library](environment-setup.md#d3-javascript-library) now.
+>For the source code of the simple bar chart that we create in this tutorial, see [Simple bar code](https://github.com/blackleaden/PowerBI-visuals-sampleBarChart/tree/barChartTutorial).
+>For the full source code of a bar chart with more advanced features, including tool-tips, selection, and a context menu, see [PowerBI visuals sample bar chart](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart)

-To create a project for the bar chart visual:
+To create a new project for the bar chart visual:

-1. Open PowerShell and navigate to the folder you want to create your project in.
+1. Open **PowerShell** and navigate to the folder you want to create your project in.

 2. Enter the following command: